CosmoSlaviori/The-British-Empire/military/Royal Space Navy/README.md

-Royal Space Navy is a space force maintained by the British Emprire.
+Royal Space Navy is a space force maintained by the British Empire.